Stomach flu is a viral infection of your intestines. The medical term for stomach flu is viral gastroenteritis.

 - consume food or water that contain the virus

-Although you may not be able to completely avoid these viruses, you can take steps to greatly lower your risk, especially if someone in your household has a stomach virus.
+Although you may not be able to completely avoid these viruses, you can take steps to lower your risk, especially if someone in your household has a stomach virus.

 - Drink plenty of fluids.
 Diarrhea and vomiting can lead to dehydration.
 Aim to replace lost fluids and electrolytes by regularly drinking water, sports drinks, or broths.